-CALLS FOR ACTION - In offering testimony in support of the ban bill, Beyond Pesticides executive director Jay Feldman said: "By restricting pesticide use on its own property, the City will provide critical protections for community health, particularly for children, the elderly, and vulnerable population groups that suffer from compromised immune and neurological systems, cancer, reproductive problems, respiratory illness and asthma, Parkinson's, Alzheimer's, diabetes, or learning disabilities and autism.
+In offering testimony in support of the ban bill, Beyond Pesticides executive director Jay Feldman said: "By restricting pesticide use on its own property, the City will provide critical protections for community health, particularly for children, the elderly, and vulnerable population groups that suffer from compromised immune and neurological systems, cancer, reproductive problems, respiratory illness and asthma, Parkinson's, Alzheimer's, diabetes, or learning disabilities and autism.
 We urge this Committee and the New York City Council to adopt Intro 1524, a measure that meets the urgent need for hazard reduction at a time of increasing awareness of the dangers that pesticides pose to human health and the environment, while the federal regulatory system is undergoing a severe reduction in programmatic work, adequate scientific assessment, and, in many cases, a reversal of safety decisions that had been made by the EPA previously."

-THERE IS AN URGENT NEED FOR NYC TO ACT - The issue is made more urgent for New York City and for many municipalities and states because most environmental regulation below the federal level in the U.S relies heavily on the determinations of EPA that support environmental racism.
+THERE IS AN URGENT NEED FOR NYC TO ACT

+The issue is made more urgent for New York City and for many municipalities and states because most envi-ronmental regulation below the federal level in the U.S relies heavily on the determinations of EPA that support environ-mental racism.
 Under the Trump administration, federal environmental regulation generally, and regulation of pesticides in particular, have been dramatically weakened, which elevates the health threat.
 The failure of EPA requires localities to step up and protect local and regional residents and environments.
+The bill was first proposed in 2015 after Council Member Kallos heard concerns from elementary students at NYC Public School 290 about the danger and health impacts of pesticides on people and animals.